Using Unreliable Pseudo-Labels for Label-Efficient Semantic Segmentation: Related Work

-The following methods try to go deeper by adopting the contrastive learning framework for semi-supervised semantic segmentation tasks.
-PC${}^2$Seg~\cite{pc2seg} minimizes the mean square error between two positive samples and introduces several strategies to sample negative pixels.
-Alonso~\textit{et al.}~\cite{alonso2021semi} utilizes a class-wise memory bank to store representative negative pixels for each class.
+\paragraph{Contrastive learning} is widely used by many successful works in unsupervised visual representation learning \citep{simclrv2, mocov3, wang2023hard, wang2023droppos}.
+In semantic segmentation, contrastive learning has become a promising new paradigm \citep{reco, wang2021exploring, zhao2021contrastive}.
+The following methods try to go deeper by adopting the contrastive learning framework for semi-supervised semantic segmentation tasks. \citep{pc2seg} minimizes the mean square error between two positive samples and introduces several strategies to sample negative pixels. \citep{alonso2021semi} utilizes a class-wise memory bank to store representative negative pixels for each class.
 However, these methods ignore the common \textit{false negative samples} in semi-supervised segmentation, where unreliable pixels may be wrongly pushed away in a contrastive loss.
 Based on the observation that unreliable predictions usually get confused among only a few categories, \method alleviates this problem by discriminating the unlikely categories of unreliable pixels.

-In the field of domain adaptive semantic segmentation, only a few methods apply contrastive learning.
-PLCA~\cite{kang2020pixel} adopts pixel-level cycle association in conducting positive pairs.
-Zhou \textit{et al.}~\cite{zhou2021domain} apply regional contrastive consistency regularization.
-T2S-DA~\cite{wang2023pulling} introduces an image translation engine to ensure cross-domain positive pairs are matched precisely.
+In the field of domain adaptive semantic segmentation, only a few methods apply contrastive learning. \citep{kang2020pixel} adopts pixel-level cycle association in conducting positive pairs. \citep{zhou2021domain} apply regional contrastive consistency regularization. \citep{wang2023pulling} introduces an image translation engine to ensure cross-domain positive pairs are matched precisely.
 The underlying motivation of these methods is to build a category-discriminative target representation space.
 However, we focus on how to make full use of unreliable pixels, which is quite different from existing contrastive learning-based DA alternatives.
 Contrastive learning is also studied in weakly supervised semantic segmentation.
-For instance, Du \textit{et al.}~\cite{du2022weakly} proposes pixel-to-prototype contrast to improve the quality of CAMs by pulling pixels close to their positive prototypes.
-Ru \textit{et al.}~\cite{ru2023token} extend this idea by incorporating the self-attention map of ViTs.
+For instance, \citep{du2022weakly} proposes pixel-to-prototype contrast to improve the quality of CAMs by pulling pixels close to their positive prototypes. \citep{ru2023token} extend this idea by incorporating the self-attention map of ViTs.
 On the contrary, the goal of using contrastive learning in \method is \textit{not} to improve the quality of CAMs.
 The contrast of \method is conducted after CAM values are obtained with the goal of fully using unreliable predictions.